 Our plans include a visitor centre, that will house a classroom space with views right across the reserve.
 It will be designed and built with sustainability in mind.
 This valuable facility will one day help make the wonders of Willington Wetland even more accessible.

 We've planned a 5 mile circular walk, allowing visitors of all abilities to immerse themselves in the sites and sounds of the tranquil place.
 To complete the walk we will build a footbridge over Egginton Brook.
 Along the route we'll add to our existing nature watching hides, providing even more opportunity to get closer to the wildlife.

 Want to know more?
-Living Landscapes Officer, George Bird answers our frequently asked questions below:
+Living Landscapes Officer, Henry Richards answers our frequently asked questions below:

 How high will the beaver-proof fencing be and will I be able to see them?

 Fencing is essentially high tensile steel mesh supported by wooden posts similar to that common as stock fencing around many fields.
 The height of the fence above ground will be around a metre or so (<4’) apart from down the reserve track (bordering the River Trent) where height will need to be about 6’ to accommodate the flooding risk.
 The fence also has a ’skirt’ underground to deter burrowing.
 The fence being mesh will be totally transparent and will not be imposing on the landscape.